Photography, people, places and stories.

 Elemental is the working title for my current project, a series of photographs taken in other worldly locations, combining the beauty of nature with the human form.

 I have always enjoyed travelling, experiencing new cultures and admiring a planet that never ceases to surprise me.
 Most of all I relish working with people, especially those who share my passion for being creative.
 Somewhat ironically I struggle with traditional landscape photography alone, I have always needed to include a person in the frame to complete the image.
 Therefore, this project is a natural evolution, something that was always inside me, a need to combine the beauty of nature with the beauty of the human form.
-So far I have traveled to Utah, Malta, Gran Canaria, Death Valley, Lanzarote and Iceland seeking out alien looking landscapes to complement this project.
+So far I have traveled to Utah, Malta, Gran Canaria, Death Valley, Lanzarote, Iceland and Italy seeking out alien looking landscapes to complement this project.

 Below are some examples from my travels.
 Follow my adventures on Instagram.